Last Updated on February 11, 2026

 Primary Airport: Rimini, Italy, although Venice provides service from North America

-Although only about a two-hour drive southeast of Bologna, Italy, San Marino is well off the beaten track.
 But this little medieval republic, which claims to be the world’s oldest, still attracts millions of tourists each year.
-Its economy is fueled by tourism and its streets are lined with countless souvenir stalls and shops.
-If you plan to visit you’ll find a steep climb up to the town.
+Its economy is fueled by tourism, many visitors arriving via bus from nearby Rimini, Italy.
+It’s a beautiful little place with streets are lined with countless and shops and ristorantes.
+You can reach the village by car, cable car or by foot.
+The latter involves a steep walk up to the town.
 It’s even steeper up to the imposing fortress towers on the edge of the cliffs.

 Liechtenstein, a Small Country In the Middle of Europe (62 sq mi)